22FAUNO-SA-Team-1/ClassProjectDocuments/CodeAnalysis.md

 Automated Scan Issues: No related automated scan issues encountered.<br/>
 Code Review Summary:<br/>
 	This CWE calls out the risks involved with adding user input into a URL redirect without validating that input, potentially facilitating phishing attacks.
 In all six instances of CWE-601, the flagged line of code was either capturing session information, or location information from the user's cookies.
-At not point does the code reference direct user input into the construction of the URL redirect.
-Additionally, the Keycloak admin console includes the capability to set URL redirect rules within the application itself.
+At no point does the code truly reference direct user input into the construction of the URL redirect.
+These six CVE's can be considered false alarms, and discarded.
+Additionally, should a Keycloak administrator ever need it, the Keycloak admin console includes the capability to set URL redirect rules within the application itself.